ringcentral/ringcentral-softphone-ts/README.md

 ### Audio formats

-The codec is "PCMU/8000", bit rate 8, which mean 8 bits per sample, sample rate 8000, which means 8000 samples per second.
+The codec is "PCMU/8000".
+Bit rate is 8, which means 8 bits per sample.
+Sample rate is 8000, which means 8000 samples per second.

 You may play saved audio by the following commands: